 Investors who incurred medical expenses not covered by insurance in 2018 should check whether those payments, in the aggregate, exceeded 7.5% of their adjusted gross income.

-The Act doubles the lifetime exemptions for the estate and gift tax, and generation skipping tax, to $11.4 million per person in 2019 ($22.8 million for a married couple).
-IRS Rev Proc 2018-18.
-The exemption amount is scheduled to return to $5.49 million (adjusted for inflation) per person in 2026.
+The Act doubles the lifetime exemption for the estate and gift tax from $5 million to $10 million, adjusted for inflation.
+For 2019, taking inflation into account, the exemption is $11.4 million per person ($22.8 million for a married couple).
+IRS Rev Proc 2018-57.
+The exemption is scheduled to return to $5 million (adjusted for inflation) per person in 2026.
 (The investor’s state might have a lower exemption than the federal exemption for purposes of computing that state’s death tax.)

 Taking advantage of the higher exemption

-To maximize investment growth outside the estate, and to guard against a legislative change that lowers the exemption amount, investors should consider making large gifts as soon as practicable.
+To maximize investment growth outside the estate, and to guard against a legislative change that lowers the exemption, investors should consider making lifetime gifts up to the larger exemption as soon as practicable.
+Investors also should review their estate planning documents and make sure the documents properly take the new higher exemption into account.

 The Act eliminates deductions for business entertainment expenses.
 When Congress passed the Act, it was unclear whether the disallowance applied to business meal expenses.